astrowp/docs/deploy.md

 }
 ```

+Hit Save, and the Run.

 #### Get your APP ID here

-Go to the overview of your app page.
+Go to the overview page of your ape.
 Copy the App ID from the address bar.

 ![image](https://github.com/astrowp/docs/assets/170225022/02e57e6a-fc6a-4f0c-8b7b-0605ff0050be)